The HOPE Fund

 Contact Bethany Hadvab, the Sudbury Town Social Worker, at 978-440-5476.

 A sudden illness…a job loss… an unexpected home repair.

 Sometimes that’s all it takes to send a family spiraling downward.

 The HOPE Fund is available to help, offering short-term financial assistance to Sudbury residents with emergency or unexpected financial need.

 Any individual or family who has resided in Sudbury for at least one year may request assistance.
 Names of individuals who request support are kept confidential.

 Funds are available for: Fuel/Utilities, Medical Care/Medicine, Food/Special Dietary Needs, Rent/Mortgage/Insurance, Household Repairs and other needs.
 Funding decisions are based on individual circumstances, not specific income limits.
 Distributions are capped at $500 per individual or $1,000 per family.

-More than $475,000 has been distributed through The HOPE Fund since it was established in 2002.
+Close to $500,000 has been distributed through The HOPE Fund since it was established in 2002.